 Campaign Name is helpful when it comes to grouping the traffic of a specific campaign you are analyzing.
 For example, if you are grouping the traffic for a specific product or page.

 Campaign Source is about what platform the traffic originates from.
-For example “Facebook”
+Possible sources include search engine, newsletter, or other referral.

-Campaign Medium is basically an extension of Campaign Source and is about the specific source.
-For example “Giveaways Article Post”
+Campaign Medium is an extension of Campaign Source and is about the specific source.
+This indicates what marketing channel directed a visitor to your website.

 Structure your campaign with Google Analytics by giving your visitors access to pre-built channels.
 Start by tagging and tracking all your data and getting a good overview of the campaign’s performance.
 Next, define the focus of your campaign by asking yourself these questions: